-The Amended Agreement provided that if Mr. Sanford's employment with the Company was terminated without Cause or by Mr. Sanford for Good Reason and the termination did not occur within three months before a Change of Control or 18 months after a Change of Control (as such terms are defined in the Amended Agreement) of the Company, Mr. Sanford would receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments equal to the monthly salary Mr. Sanford was receiving immediately prior to the termination date for nine months, (ii) monthly severance payments equal to 1/12th of Mr. Sanford's target bonus for the fiscal year in which the termination occurred for nine months, (iii) an additional pro rata portion of Mr. Sanford's target bonus for the fiscal year in which the termination occurred calculated based on the number of months during such fiscal year Mr. Sanford was employed by the Company (and a prior fiscal year to the extent the bonus for such prior fiscal year had not yet been declared and paid by the Company) multiplied by the average of the actual bonus percentage payouts in the two most recent years prior to the year of termination, (iv) up to nine months of reimbursement for premiums paid for COBRA coverage, and (vi) any then-outstanding and unvested equity awards held by Mr. Sanford were subject to 50% accelerated vesting.
+The Amended Agreement provides that if Mr. Oki's employment with the Company is terminated without Cause or by Mr. Oki for Good Reason and the termination does not occur within three months before a Change of Control or 18 months after a Change of Control (as such terms are defined in the Amended Agreement) of the Company, Mr. Oki will receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments equal to the monthly salary Mr. Oki was receiving immediately prior to the termination date for nine months, (ii) monthly severance payments equal to 1/12th of Mr. Oki's target bonus for the fiscal year in which the termination occurs for nine months, (iii) an additional pro rata portion of Mr. Oki's target bonus for the fiscal year of months during such fiscal year Mr. Oki was employed by the Company (and a prior fiscal year to the extent the bonus for such prior fiscal year had not yet been declared and paid by the Company) multiplied by the average of the actual bonus percentage payouts in the two most recent years prior to the year of termination, (iv) up to nine months of reimbursement for premiums paid for COBRA coverage, and (vi) any then-outstanding and unvested equity awards held by Mr. Oki are subject to 50% accelerated vesting.

-The Amended Agreement also provided that if Mr. Sanford's employment with the Company was terminated by the Company without Cause or by Mr. Sanford for Good Reason within three months before a Change of Control or 18 months after a Change of Control, Mr. Sanford would receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments equal to the monthly salary Mr. Sanford was receiving immediately prior to the Change of Control for

-18 months, (ii) monthly severance payments equal to 1/12th of Mr. Sanford's target bonus for the fiscal year in which the termination occurred for 18 months, (iii) an additional pro rata portion of Mr. Sanford's target bonus for the fiscal year in which the termination occurred calculated based on the number of months during such fiscal year Mr. Sanford was employed by the Company (and a prior fiscal year to the extent the bonus for such prior fiscal year had not yet been declared and paid by the Company) multiplied by the average of the actual bonus percentage payouts in the two most recent years prior to the year of termination, and (iv) up to 18 months of reimbursement for premiums paid for COBRA coverage.
-The Amended Agreement also provided that if Mr. Sanford's employment is terminated without Cause or for Good Reason within three months before a Change of Control or 18 months after a Change of Control, the vesting and exercisability of all equity awards granted to Mr. Sanford by the Company would automatically vest in full and become immediately exercisable.
+The Amended Agreement also provides that if Mr. Oki's employment with the Company is terminated by the Company without Cause or by Mr. Oki for Good Reason within three months before a Change of Control or 18 months after a Change of Control, Mr. Oki will receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments equal to the monthly salary Mr. Oki was receiving immediately prior to the Change of Control for 18 months, (ii) monthly severance payments equal to 1/12th of Mr. Oki's target bonus for the fiscal year in which the termination occurs for 18 months, (iii) an additional pro rata portion of Mr. Oki's target bonus for the fiscal year in which the termination occurs for 18 months during such fiscal year Mr. Oki was employed by the Company (and a prior fiscal year to the extent the bonus for such prior fiscal year had not yet been declared and paid by the Company) multiplied by the average of the actual bonus percentage payouts in the two most recent years prior to the year of termination, and (iv) up to 18 months of reimbursement for premiums paid for COBRA coverage.
+The Amended Agreement also provides that if Mr. Oki's employment is terminated without Cause or for Good Reason within three months before a Change of Control or 18 months after a Change of Control, the vesting and exercisability of all equity awards granted to Mr. Oki by the Company will automatically vest in full and become immediately exercisable.

-For purposes of the Amended Agreement, a "Change of Control" occurred when:
+For purposes of the Amended Agreement, a "Change of Control" occurs when: